 Fear is a significant component of all chronic pain syndromes.
 Fear is also a huge motivator towards treatment that might otherwise be avoided, such as surgical intervention.
 In our research efforts, about 90% of patients who undergo surgical care for a herniated disc cite fear as a primary reason for their decision.

-Here are some truths about disc-related paralysis, as well as some falsehoods.
+Here are some truths about being paralyzed by a herniated disc, as well as some falsehoods.
 Of course, not every rule is universally applicable, since exceptions always exist in the realm of human diversity.
 However, these myths and facts do apply in the overwhelming majority of disc diagnoses:

 It is extremely unlikely that any herniated disc will lead to paralysis.
 Disc protrusions can become acute and require immediate intervention in very rare instances, but will rarely cause any spinal nerve or spinal cord damage.